DaRealFreak/watcher-go/README.md

 You can also specify which module to run by passing an example url to retrieve the module from.

 ### Adding Accounts/Items
-accounts and tracked items be added by attaching to the add command (f.e. `watcher add item`)
+Accounts and tracked items be added by attaching to the add command (f.e. `watcher add item`)
 ```
 Available Commands:
   account     adds an account to the database